 Teen #1: I don't even know anymore...

-In the latter episodes, Stan from South Park has a habit of pinching the bridge of his nose and sigh, when other character does something stupid.
+- In the latter episodes, Stan has a habit of pinching the bridge of his nose and sigh, when other character does something stupid.
 He often exclaims "Dude, this is pretty fucked up right here" and, in "Child Abduction is Not Funny", he remarks to Kyle, "Dude, sometimes I think our parents are really stupid," and as they rejoin their families at the conclusion of the episode, "Jesus Christ, dude, they've done some stupid crap before, but, Jesus Christ...".

-Craig: ''Do you guys know why nobody else in School likes hanging out with you? ...
+- Craig is the personification of this trope.Craig: Do you guys know why nobody else in School likes hanging out with you? ...
 Because you are always doing stuff like this.
 You are always coming up with a stupid idea to do something, and then it backfired, and then you end up in some foreign country, or in outer space, or something. ...
 That's why nobody likes hanging out with you guys.